JulianZhan/market_mind/README.md

 Web Frontend - React is used as web frontend to provide data visualization and user interaction.
 The combination of React and Spring Boot is popular and resourceful in terms of documentation.

+### Content Delivery Architecture
 ![Content Delivery Architecture](https://github.com/JulianZhan/market_mind/raw/refactoring/project_architecture/content_delivery_architecture.jpg)

+The diagram above provides architecture of how Market Mind's web application is delivered to users.
+When users or admins send requests through url, the requests first received by Route 53, which is a DNS service.
+Route 53 then routes the requests to different servers based on the subdomains.
+For frontend web page, Route 53 routes the requests to CloudFront, which is a CDN service shielding before S3.
+For API, Grafana, Airflow, and Market Mind Backend, Route 53 routes the requests to Application Load Balancer.
+Application Load Balancer then routes the requests to different servers on ECS Fargate based on the subdomains.

+Moreover, Auto Scaling Group is used to scale out and in to adjust the number of servers based on the CPU utilization for API and Market Mind Backend.

+### Servers Monitoring Architecture
 ![Servers Monitoring Architecture](https://github.com/JulianZhan/market_mind/raw/refactoring/project_architecture/servers_monitoring_architecture.jpg)

+### Airflow Batch Pipelines Architecture
 ![Airflow Batch Pipelines Architecture](https://github.com/JulianZhan/market_mind/raw/refactoring/project_architecture/airflow_batch_pipelines_architecture.jpg)